-If the first try at toilet learning doesn’t work, it might be because your child isn’t ready.
+If the first try at toilet learning doesn’t work, you child just might not be ready.
 Don’t be disappointed or upset.
 You can’t rush your child into using the toilet.
 If your child refuses to use the potty, take a break from the training for about 1 to 3 months.

 My child was using the potty well but started having accidents again.
 Is this normal?

 Sometimes a child who has been using the potty will slip back and start to have accidents.
 This can be caused by a period of stress, like a new baby or a recent move.
-If this is the case, it is okay to go back to using the diaper.
-Watch for the signs that your child is ready to try again.
+If this is the case, it's okay to go back to using a diaper.
+Watch for signs that your child is ready to try again.

 What about nighttime toilet learning?

-Even though your child may be clean and dry all day, it could take several more months or years for her to stay dry during naps or all night.
+Even though your child may be clean and dry all day, it could take several more months or years for them to stay dry during naps or all night.

-- When she has stayed dry for several nights in a row you might want to try cotton underpants or training pants.
+- When he has stayed dry for several nights in a row, you might want to try cotton underpants or training pants.
 A plastic sheet under the bed sheet will help to protect the mattress.